Unleash/unleash/website/docs/contributing/ADRs/front-end/handling-tables.md

 ### Options

-For pages with no server data handling we need react-table for client side data handling.
+For pages with no server data handling we need `react-table` for client side data handling.
-For pages with server data handling we considered two options:
+For pages with server data handling we considered two options that we implemented in a spike:
-* not using react-table and writing minimal custom code for (column visibility, data mapping, row selection).
+* not using `react-table` and writing minimal custom code for column visibility, data mapping and row selection.
 Not much else is required since server side is doing sorting/pagination/searching/filtering
-* using react-table with the extra cost of the library magic and writing connectors from backend data to react-table structures
+* using `react-table` with the extra cost of the library magic and writing connectors from backend data to `react-table` structures

 The tradeoff is between simplicity of the pages that support server side data handling and the consistency between the definitions of the client side and server side powered tables.